btrask/stronglink/SUBSTANCE.md

 	- Keep error checks short so they are less painful to read/write
 		- Single line if possible: `if(rc < 0) return rc;`
 		- When several steps are needed use `rc = rc < 0 ? rc : expr;`
-		- If you're writing a web server, you should be able to use `return 404;`
-			- Contrary to common wisdom, I don't believe you should use a constant like `HTTP_404_NOT_FOUND`
-			- You don't need to provide flexibility in the core domain logic of your application
-			- Might make `grep`ing easier though...
 	- Checks should be as simple as possible but no simpler
 		- Macros can help, but don't abuse them
 		- Try to keep control flow (`goto`/`return`) out of macros